The Property Control Department is responsible for:

 If Capital equipment, Tablets or NAU Tagged Non-Capital assets are transferred between departments, a PCA form must be completed in order to change location and the transfer of custody to the acquiring department.

 Transfers of NAU property between departments require two signatures, one from the releasing department and one from the receiving.
 (Please include phone numbers too).
 The Speedchart number and Building/Location that it is being transferred to must be noted on the PCA form.
 The individuals who sign the PCA can be whoever is designated to do so by the departments completing the transfer.

 NAU equipment may be removed from University premises for official University business only, not for personal use.
 There are no exceptions.
-Pre-approval must be obtained before the equipment leaves Campus by completing an Approval for Home Use of University Equipment form (PDF file).
+Pre-approval must be obtained before the equipment leaves Campus by completing an Approval for Off Campus Use Form.
 Off-campus loans cover a time period of a two week minimum to a maximum of one year.
 If property on loan is required for use in excess of the one year maximum, the loan must be renewed before the loan period expires.
 In this instance (for loan renewals), please use the same form above and circle the appropriate box on the form denoting a loan renewal.

 Assets located at remote, off-site locations and facilities Accordion Closed

 Some assets are located at NAU affiliated sites off-campus.
 This situation treated differently than an off-campus loan of equipment to an individual.